Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: RANDOMIZED RESPONSE DESIGNS

 Randomized response designs have been developed to mitigate issues related to misreporting and nonresponse due to privacy concerns, thereby ensuring reliable data collection in surveys involving sensitive questions.
 Over the years, various designs have been proposed in the literature, each employing distinct mechanisms to introduce randomness while preserving statistical validity.
 In the following, we summarize the widely used, well-established randomized response designs in chronological order of their introduction in the literature, highlighting the advantages each design offers over its predecessors.
 For each design, we describe the procedure and discuss how to estimate the population proportion and corresponding variance using the design parameters (e.g., the success probability of spinners) and the sample proportion of ``Yes'' responses obtained from the collected randomized response data.
 We also provide the exact expressions for the statistical power of each of these designs.

-\textbf{Warner's Randomized Response Design:} Suppose that in the population (see Figure \ref{fig:warner}), individuals belong to one of two distinct groups, such as Group A or Group B, where B = $A^C$.
-The objective is to estimate $\pi$, the proportion of the population in Group A, while preserving the privacy of the respondent.
-A widely used method to achieve this while protecting the privacy of the respondents is the randomized response design.
+\textbf{Warner's Randomized Response Design:} Suppose that in the population (see Figure \ref{fig:warner}), individuals belong to one of two distinct groups, such as Group A (sensitive group) or Group B, where B = $A^C$.
+The objective is to estimate $\pi$, the proportion of Group A in the population, while preserving the privacy of the respondent.
+A widely used method for achieving this while protecting respondents' privacy is the randomized response design.
 The first randomized response design was introduced by \cite{warner1965randomized} and is known in the literature as Warner’s randomized response design.
 This design has been applied in various studies to investigate sensitive topics.
 For example, \cite{gingerich2010understanding} used Warner's randomized response design to assess corruption levels among public bureaucrats in Bolivia, Brazil, and Chile.
 In this design, a simple random sample of $n$ individuals is drawn with replacement, and each participant is interviewed.
-Before interviews, each interviewer receives an identical spinner (such as, coin), which lands on ``A'' with probability $p (\neq \frac{1}{2}$) and on ``B'' with probability $1-p$.
-During the interview, the respondent privately spins the spinner and reports whether the outcome matches their actual group (see Figure \ref{fig:warner}).
+Before interviews, each interviewer receives an identical spinner (such as a coin) that lands on ``A'' with probability $p(\neq \frac{1}{2})$ and on ``B'' with probability $1-p$.
+During the interview, the interviewer (respondent) privately spins the spinner and reports whether the outcome matches their actual group (see Figure \ref{fig:warner}).
 If the letter on the spinner corresponds to their group affiliation, they answer ``Yes''; otherwise, they respond ``No''.
 Importantly, the respondent does not disclose the letter that appeared on the spinner, adding a layer of privacy.
 This design ensures that individual responses remain confidential while allowing researchers to make statistically valid inferences about the population proportion.
 Let $\pi$ denote the unknown proportion of individuals in Group A in the population.
 For each respondent, $i \in \{1, 2, ..., n\}$, let, $X_i = 1$ if the $i^{th}$ respondent reports ``Yes'' and $X_i = 0$ if the $i^{th}$ respondent reports ``No''.
 Then, $P(X_i = 1) = \pi p + (1 - \pi) (1 - p)$, and $P(X_i = 0) = (1 - \pi) p + \pi (1 - p)$.
 Hence, an unbiased estimator of $\pi$ is $\hat{\pi} = \frac{p - 1}{2p - 1} + \frac{\hat{\pi}_s}{2p - 1}$, where, $\hat{\pi}_s$ is the sample proportion of ``Yes'' responses and $V(\hat{\pi}) = \frac{1}{n} [\frac{1}{16(p - \frac{1}{2})^2} - (\pi - \frac{1}{2})^2].$